Whiz: A Fast and Flexible Data Analytics System: Introduction

 Compute-centricity was a natural choice for MapReduce.
-Knowing job structure beforehand made it easy to understand how to carve computational units to execute tasks.
-Also, because failures are a common case in large clusters, fault tolerance is important, and compute centricity provided clean mechanisms to recover from failures.
-Only tasks on a failed machine needed to be re-executed.
-Schedulers became simple because of having to deal with static inputs, i.e., fixed tasks/dependency structures.
-While originally designed for batch analytics, frameworks for streaming, graph etc., have shown that compute-centricity can be applied broadly.
+Knowing job structure beforehand simplifies carving computational units to execute tasks.
+Compute centricity provided clean mechanisms to recover from failures -- only tasks on a failed machine needed to be re-executed.
+Job schedulers became simple because of having to deal with static inputs, i.e., fixed tasks/dependency structures.
+While originally designed for batch analytics, frameworks for streaming and graph analytics have shown that compute-centricity can be applied broadly.

-In this paper, given the benefit of hindsight, we take a step back and ask, is compute-centricity the right choice?
-Our experience with building cluster schedulers, query optimizers and execution engines, has shown that there are atleast four sets of challenge due to compute-centricity (\secref{sec:osdi-motivation}): (1) Intermediate data is an opaque entity in compute-centric frameworks.
-There is no way to adapt job execution based on runtime data properties.
-(2) Static parallelism and intermediate data partitioning, which are intrinsic to compute-centricity, constrain adaptation to data skew and resource flux.
-(3) Compute-centric frameworks tie execution schedules to compute structure, which can lead to resource waste while tasks wait for input to become available.
+{\em However, given the benefit of hindsight, is compute-centricity the right choice?} Our experience with building cluster schedulers, query optimizers, and execution engines, has shown that atleast four impediments arise from compute-centricity (\secref{sec:osdi-motivation}): (1) Intermediate data being an opaque entity means there is no way to adapt job execution based on runtime data properties.
+(2) Static parallelism and intermediate data partitioning inherent to compute-centric frameworks constrain adaptation to data skew and resource flux.
+(3) Execution schedules being tied to compute structure can lead to resource waste while tasks wait for input to become available.
 (4) Compute-based organization of intermediate data can result in storage hotspots and poor cross-job I/O isolation, and it curtails data locality.
 Thus, compute-centricity begets inflexibility, poor performance, and inefficiency, which hurts production applications and cluster deployments.
-Instead of adopting point fixes to different layers of a framework that aim to work with compute-centricity limitations, we seek a different ground-up framework.